sb6998/delpro_script/README.md

-# a demonstrition of delphi process
+# a demonstration of delphi process